 A quitclaim deed can be used to help show someone’s disinterest in a property.
 For example, if you own an office building and get married, your spouse could sign a quitclaim deed to say they do not have any interest in that property.
 This quitclaim becomes public record, as well.

-Quitclaims can also be used to clear clouds on titles, such as resolving a problem with a missing signature or problems with the wording of the title.
+They can also be used to clear clouds on titles, such as resolving a problem with a missing signature or problems with the wording of the title.

 When shouldn’t quitclaim deeds be used?

-Quitclaim deeds are generally not used when there is an outstanding mortgage on a property, because the deed can’t affect a mortgage in any way.
+Quitclaim deeds are generally not used when there is an outstanding mortgage on a property because the deed can’t affect a mortgage in any way.
 Usually, these deeds don’t involve money transferring hands at all.

-Quitclaim deeds might also not be used if there are other possible solutions to a question of ownership, such as obtaining a corrective deed.
+These documents might also not be used if there are other possible solutions to a question of ownership, such as obtaining a corrective deed.
 In some cases, a warranty deed would better serve the parties.